Medically reviewed by Drugs.com. Last updated on July 9, 2019.

 If the mucus that you cough up is colored, your doctor may want to test a sample of it for bacteria.

-These tests use a thin, flexible tube equipped with a light and camera.
-With a bronchoscope, your doctor can look at your lungs and air passages.
+- Bronchoscopy.
+Using a thin, flexible tube equipped with a light and camera (bronchoscope), your doctor can look at your lungs and air passages.
 A biopsy can also be taken from the inside lining of your airway (mucosa) to look for abnormalities.

 A spirometer is a diagnostic device that measures the amount of air you're able to breathe in and out and the time it takes you to exhale completely after you take a deep breath.

-A chest X-ray and spirometry, at a minimum, are typically ordered to find the cause of a chronic cough in a child.
+A chest X-ray and spirometry, at a minimum, are typically ordered to find the cause of a chronic cough in children.

 Determining the cause of chronic cough is crucial to effective treatment.
 In many cases, more than one underlying condition may be causing your chronic cough.